Harold Mackintosh, 1st Viscount Mackintosh of Halifax: Other interests

+Honours

 Mackintosh was knighted in the 1922 New Year Honours, when only 31, one of the youngest people to be knighted in the 20th century, for his work with Sunday schools.
 He was made a baronet in the 1935 New Year Honours and was raised to the peerage in the 1948 New Year Honours as Baron Mackintosh of Halifax, of Hethersett in the County of Norfolk.
 In the 1957 Birthday Honours, he was further honoured when he was made Viscount Mackintosh of Halifax, of Hethersett in the County of Norfolk.
 In 1948, he was given an honorary LLD by the University of Leeds.
 On Unthank Road in Norwich is Harold Mackintosh House.

-Personal life
+Marriage and children

-On 8 June 1916, Mackintosh married Constance Emily Stoneham, the second daughter of Edgar Cooper Stoneham, OBE.
-She was born on the same day as him, and they had three children: Harold, John (born 7 October 1921) and Mary.
-Mackintosh was a devout Methodist.
-He was a keen supporter of the Sunday School Movement, becoming President of the National Sunday School Union from 3 May 1924 until 1925, then World Sunday School Association.
-In December 1927 he became President of the Yorkshire Agricultural Society.
-In 1960 he became President of the Royal Norfolk Agricultural Association.
-From 1942 to 1946, he was President of the Advertising Association.
-He also supported the British Empire Cancer Campaign.
-He had a large collection of Toby jugs, and had an extensive knowledge of Ralph Wood and Staffordshire pottery.
+On 8 June 1916, Mackintosh married Constance Emily Stoneham, the second daughter of Edgar Cooper Stoneham.
+She was born on the same day as him.
+They had two children: